metaplex-foundation/metaplex-program-library/auction-house/js/README.md

 yarn gen:api
 ```

-NOTE: at this point this only generates the IDL json file but later we will generate TypeScript
+NOTE: at this point this only generates the IDL json file but later will generate TypeScript
 definitions and SDK code as well, derived from that IDL.

 ## LICENSE